intelligent-staffing-systems/demo-api/README.md

 eval "$(pyenv virtualenv-init -)"
 ```
 This is useful for automatically using the local environment when you `cd` into the repo's directory, as seen below.

-## Setting Up the Development Environment
+Pyenv allows you to easily switch between multiple versions of Python, and Poetry is a tool for dependency management and packaging in Python.
+So it should end up being pyenv -> pip install poetry -> poetry install and run

 Run `pre-commit install` to install pre-commit into your git hooks. pre-commit will now run on every commit.
 Every time you clone a project using pre-commit running pre-commit install should always be the first thing you do.
 Linting is also done via actions each time you remote commit.
 Occassionally run `pre-commit autoupdate` to get the latest repos for plugins, afterwhich you again run `pre-commit install`.

-Pyenv allows you to easily switch between multiple versions of Python, and Poetry is a tool for dependency management and packaging in Python.

-me: so it should end up being pyenv -> pip install poetry -> poetry install and run

 ### pyenv commands
 ```
 pyenv install 3.12.1
-pyenv virtualenv 3.12.1 linear-pyenv pyenv local linear-pyenv
+pyenv virtualenv 3.12.1 iss-setter pyenv local iss-setter
 ```

 This project includes a `.python-version` file, which Pyenv uses to automatically activate the correct environment when you enter the project directory:
-with a simple cd into this directory you should now be in the `linear-pyenv` environment.
+with a simple cd into this directory you should now be in the `iss-setter` environment.

 ### Step 3: Install and Set Up Poetry
 Poetry is a tool for dependency management and packaging in Python.
 It allows you to declare the libraries your project depends on and it will manage (install/update) them for you.

 ### Step 3: Install and Set Up Poetry and dependencies